Atharva-V/database-design-f-o-nse-data/DESIGN_REASONING.md

 **INSTRUMENTS**: Contains unique instrument definitions per exchange.
 This prevents redundancy since NIFTY on NSE is different from NIFTY on BSE.
 The composite unique key (exchange_id, instrument_type, symbol) enforces this constraint.

 **EXPIRIES**: This is a critical design choice.
 Instead of storing expiry_date, strike_price, and option_type in every trade record (which would mean 2.5M duplications), I created a separate table.
-For example, NIFTY options typically have 100 strikes across 3 expiries = 300 contracts.
-Without this table, those 300 specifications would be duplicated across potentially 27,000+ trades.
+The database has 77,976 unique contract specifications that would otherwise be duplicated millions of times across 2.5M trades.
 The EXPIRIES table stores each contract specification once, saving approximately 95% storage space.

 **TRADES**: Contains the actual trading data (OHLC, volume, open interest).
 I partitioned this table by trade_date since time-series queries are the most common access pattern.
 I also denormalized instrument_id here for performance reasons (explained below).